 Q. Is there a qualified first aid person on site?

-A. In the event of an accident, Dundrum on Ice will have a qualified person on duty to provide first aid.
+A. During all skating sessions Dundrum on Ice have a qualified person on duty to provide first aid.

 Q. Do you post out tickets if I book on line?